-College Level
+Level

 This course is also a dual enrollment course for interested students in grades 11 or 12.
-Students must notify the School Counselor during their scheduling appointment that they want this option.
 Students who successfully meet this course's additional curriculum and coursework requirements may obtain three college credits through Jamestown Community College's College Connections Program.